Are you interested in eating fresh food on your next thru hike?

-Growing your own sprout garden while hiking may sound strange, but it is a sensible tactic for acquiring fresh food for an extended outdoor trip in the wilderness.
-Sprouting is not only easy to do, but it offers a fantastic respite from packaged camp food.
-It satisfies the crispy and crunchy texture of fresh vegetables that you tend to crave after multiple days of eating inert cooked foods.
+Growing your sprout garden while hiking may sound strange, but it is a sensible tactic for acquiring fresh food for an extended outdoor trip in the wilderness.
+Sprouting is not only easy to do, but it offers a fantastic respite from packaged backpacking food.
+It satisfies the crispy and crunchy texture of fresh vegetables that you crave after multiple days of eating inert cooked foods.

-Many thru hikers worry about getting enough nutrients, especially vitamin C. Some take a daily multivitamin, or consume products such as Emergen C in order to get the recommended DV.
-Sprouts are another way.
-Sprouts are one of the healthiest foods available because they are full of living enzymes, contain a spectrum of vital nutrients, including amino acids, phytochemicals, protein, vitamins (A, B, C, E, & K) as well as minerals (phosphorus, iron, silicon, aluminum, calcium, magnesium, sulfur, sodium, and potassium).
+Sprouts are one of the healthiest foods available because they are full of living enzymes and contain a spectrum of vital nutrients, including amino acids, phytochemicals, protein, vitamins (A, B, C, E, & K) as well as minerals (phosphorus, iron, silicon, aluminum, calcium, magnesium, sulfur, sodium, and potassium).

 1. Purchase a Sprout Medium

-Look for a system that provides excellent air circulation and drainage (critical for keeping sprouts moist, but preventing mold), allows for light, is durable, and lightweight.
-Ideally you want something you can hang from your pack, so it gets exposure to light, and can drip water freely.
-Plus you don't want to have to dig through all your gear to tend to your garden.
+Look for a system that provides excellent air circulation and drainage for keeping sprouts moist but preventing mold.
+It should allow light to pass through and be durable and lightweight.
+Ideally, you want something you can hang from your pack, so it gets exposure to sunlight and can drip water freely.
+If you use a container rather than a bag, keep it handy.
+You don't want to dig through all your gear to tend to your garden.

 A hemp bag is the best performer for hiking.
 Outdoor Herbivore's hemp bag is made of tightly woven hemp, allowing the smallest seeds to be sprouted.

 Why Hemp?
-Hemp fabric is naturally anti-bacterial and anti-fungal, and can withstand harsh conditions for long periods of time.
-Hemp is considered one of the most sustainable plants on earth because it can grow very quickly with little water, and requires no pesticides or herbicides.
-The plant is naturally insect resistant and can be planted densely in low light conditions, reducing the chance for weeds to grow.
-So, you can feel admirable while you out admiring our beautiful earth, knowing you supported this amazing plant.
+Hemp fabric is naturally anti-bacterial and anti-fungal and can withstand harsh conditions for long periods of time.
+Hemp is one of the most sustainable plants on earth because it can grow rapidly with little water and requires no pesticides or herbicides.
+The plant is naturally insect resistant and can be planted densely in low light conditions.
+So, you can feel good while admiring our beautiful earth, knowing you supported this fantastic plant.

-Get high quality, organic seed intended for sprouting or human consumption.
-This ensure you are getting the plant you intend to sprout, is non-genetically-modified, and is untreated.
+Get high-quality, organic seed intended for sprouting or human consumption.
+This ensures you get the plant you intend to germinate, is not genetically modified, and is untreated.

 Never use seeds that are packaged for gardens/sowing because they may be chemically treated.
-Many conventional seeds available in stores have been treated with inhibitors to stop the sprouting process.
-We offer Certified Organic high quality seeds that are tested to perform while on the trail.
+Conventional garden seeds are often treated with inhibitors to stop the sprouting process.
+We offer Certified Organic high quality seeds that are intended for sprouting and tested to perform while on the trail.

 3. Sprout the Seeds

-Lentils, Beans, Grains, Greens, Mung Beans; Microgreens if the hemp material is woven tightly.
+Lentils, beans, grains and greens; Microgreens if the hemp material is woven tightly.